ring-lang/ring/applications/sokoban/README.md

 An implementation for the popular Sokoban Game

-Using Ring Game Engine for 2D Games (Developed in 2 hours, Less than 300 lines of code)
+Developed in 2 hours, Less than 300 lines of code

+Using Ring Game Engine for 2D Games

 Wikipedia Page : https://en.wikipedia.org/wiki/Sokoban